 Whew, the team got the pod arrangement and door to chimney relationship fixed, but they created another problem: structure.
 The structural steel frame would no longer be able to fit in between the Downdraft Chimneys.
 So, the team thought to take full advantage of the structural possibilities of the very thick SIPs and attach the columns directly to the underside of the floor.
 While at first, they thought this would be impossible, their contact at a SIPs manufacturer told them it is done quite often on hunting blinds.
 “The hunting blind” will go on the long list of nicknames referring to the strange yet recognizable form of the Test Pods.
 The Tree House, The Periscope, The Wind Catcher….

 The cladding, stair, and roof material all took a turn.
 While the stair and cladding changed direction, the roof material changed from membrane to metal.
 The roof metal also became the underside material and wrapped corresponding sides of the chimneys.
 The exterior cladding now acted as a fence around the outer edges of the pods while the metal appeared to wrap underneath.
-The Cooling Patio height dropped to nine feet, which still seemed a bit high.
+The Cooling Porch height dropped to nine feet, which still seemed a bit high.
 The team had a good feeling about iteration 2.
-Mostly, it directed them to give more attention to the Cooling Patio.
+Mostly, it directed them to give more attention to the Cooling Porch.
 How does it feel to be in that space?
 It was also time to see how these Test Pods really looked on Morrisette Campus, not just in model.

 First, photomontages, collages of model photos and site photos, were created to get an estimate of just how big these pods look on site.
 The results are in: the pods are pretty dang big.
 There was also a slight column movement from the last iteration, but that’s a very boring drawing.
 These images really got the team thinking they needed more visualization.
 So it was time to build a mock-up.

-This one-day mock-up tested the height of the Cooling Patio space, seating arrangements, and pod siting.
+This one-day mock-up tested the height of the Cooling Porch space, seating arrangements, and pod siting.
 The columns are accurately placed and support a frame that represents the underside of the pods.
-This gives the relative ceiling height of the Cooling Patio.
-The team first built the columns and frames to give a head height of 8′ 6″.
+This gives the relative ceiling height of the Cooling Porch The team first built the columns and frames to give a head height of 8′ 6″.
 They pretty immediately lowered it to 7′ 6″ as it still felt too generous for an intimate space of gathering.

 The mock-up helped to establish an undercroft ceiling height but revealed some disfunction between all of the elements in the space.
 The team needed a more robust mock-up to understand how the retaining walls, seating arrangements, columns, and Downdraft Chimneys interacted.
 Plus, the team had a really good time building.
 It was off to Lowe’s for Iteration 4 and Mock-up 2.